2 dead in California school attack; gunman shoots self

 “We never really thought this would happen in our school,” she said.

-A video of the shooting shows the gunman shooting himself in the head.
-Authorities say he was carrying a .45 caliber handgun.
+A video of the shooting showed the gunman shooting himself in the head.
+Authorities say he was carrying a .45-caliber handgun and used the last bullet on himself.

-The two students who died were 16 and 14.
+The two students who died were a 16-year-old girl and a 14-year-old male.
 Their names were not released.

 Saugus High School and other schools in the area were locked down.

-Television images showed deputies swarming the school and several people being moved on gurneys.
+Television images showed deputies swarming the building and several people being moved on gurneys.
 Lines of students were escorted from the school by armed deputies.

-Anxious parents were awaiting reunification with their children in a park near the high school.
+Anxious parents waited to be reunited with their children in a nearby park.

-Los Angeles County Undersheriff Tim Murakami has tweeted an apology to the parents, saying investigators needed to interview the students before they could be released.
+Los Angeles County Undersheriff Tim Murakami tweeted an apology to parents, saying investigators needed to interview the students before they could be released.

-Orandi said she Has heard about so many school shootings that she always assumed she’d panic in such a moment.
+Orandi said she has heard about so many school shootings that she always assumed she would panic in such a moment.

 But she said she stayed calm, thanks to the help of her teacher who locked down the classroom.

-The shots rang out — “bang! pop!” — and Orandi said she heard people yelling and running.
+After the shots rang out, Orandi said she heard people yelling and running.
 Students in the classroom started crying and hugging one another.

 “I just couldn’t believe it was happening,” Orandi said.